ibm-cloud-docs/discovery-data/query-concepts.md

 This information applies only to installed deployments.
 {: note}

-If you enable document level security for a collection, only documents that the current user has permission to access are returned in search results.
-For more information, see [Configuring document level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).
+If you enable document-level security for a collection, only documents that the current user has permission to access are returned in search results.
+For more information, see [Configuring document-level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).

 To return search results that adhere to the security restrictions, the current user must meet these requirements: